CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 I say, without hesitation, that the first duty is to draw all \
 parts of the empire closer together, to infuse into them a \
 spirit of united and of imperial patriotism.
 We have not \
 neglected our primary duty.
-We have pursused it steadfastly \
+We have  it steadfastly \
 and with results that are patent to all the world.
 Never before \
-in the history of the British Empire have th eties which connected us with \
+in the history of the British Empire have the ties which connected us with \
 our great colonies and dependencies been stronger, never before has \
 the sense of common interests in trade and in defence and in \
 peace and war -- never before has the sense of these interests been \